qiboteam/qibocal/doc/source/protocols/drag/drag.rst

 where :math:`\beta` is a scaling parameter.

-Qibocal provides two separate protocols to extract :math:`\beta`.
+Qibocal provides two separate protocols to calibrate :math:`\beta`.

 Method 1
 --------

-:math:`\beta` can be extracted by playing the pulse sequence composed by :math:`[R_X(\pi) - R_X(-\pi)]^N` for different values of :math:`\beta` as shown in  :cite:p:`Sheldon_2016`.
+:math:`\beta` can be extracted by playing the pulse sequence composed of :math:`[R_X(\pi) - R_X(-\pi)]^N` for different values of :math:`\beta` as shown in  :cite:p:`Sheldon_2016`.
-The post-processing consists in measuring the probability of :math:`\ket{0}` for every :math:`\beta` and fitting the curve with a cosine.
+The post-processing consists of measuring the probability of :math:`\ket{0}` for every :math:`\beta` and fitting the curve with a cosine.
 The correct :math:`\beta` value is the one which maximizes the curve.